mderrier/bucketCloner/README.md

 to do that yourself if necessary.

 ## Installation / Setup
+bucketCloner requires Node.js.
+It has been tested on v0.12.x.

 1. `npm install -g bucketCloner`
 1. Configure your AWS credentials on your system.  http://aws.amazon.com/sdk-for-node-js/